-- Boxing classes like T_Box and int_Box above don't actually exist and the dynamic type of a boxed value - isn't actually a class type.
-Instead, a boxed value of type T has the dynamic type T, and a dynamic type - check using the is operator can simply reference type T. [Example: For example,
+Boxing classes like T_Box and int_Box above don't actually exist and the dynamic type of a boxed value isn't actually a class type.
+Instead, a boxed value of type T has the dynamic type T, and a dynamic type check using the is operator can simply reference type T. [Example: For example, will output the string "Box contains an int" on the console. end example]

 '''

 int i = 123;

-1

 object box = i;

-2

-(box is int) {
+if (box is int) {

 Console.Write("Box contains an int");

-3

-4

-5

-6

-will output the string "Box contains an int" on the console. end example]
+}

+'''

 A boxing conversion implies making a copy of the value being boxed.
-This is different from a conversion of

-7

-a reference-type to type object, in which the value continues to reference the same instance and simply is
+This is different from a conversion of a reference-type to type object, in which the value continues to reference the same instance and simply is regarded as the less derived type object.
+[Example: For example, given the declaration the following statements will output the value 10 on the console because the implicit boxing operation that occurs in the assignment of p to box causes the value of p to be copied.
+Had Point been declared a class instead, the value 20 would be output because p and box would reference the same instance. end example]

-8

-regarded as the less derived type object.
-[Example: For example, given the declaration

-9
+'''

 struct Point

-10

-11
+{

 public int x, y;

-12

 public Point(int x, int y) {

-13

 this.x = x;

-14

-15

 this.y = y;

 }

-16

 }

-17

 '''

-the following statements